The major scale staggers intervals across the 12-note system to establish a “tonic.” The sequence of intervals leads to the note, which is the tonic

 Planar scales, when applied harmonically, modulate music in the ways consonance naturally builds.
-The planar diagrams model phenomna winessable in shiftin tonic harmony logistics.
+The planar diagrams model phenomena witnessable in shifting tonic harmony logistics.

-One of Albert Einstein’s lasting musical models was a two-strand note circle which modelled how a tonic moves away from center of naturally through the penta-tonics, when imposed across octaves.
+One of Albert Einstein’s lasting musical models was a two-strand note circle which modeled how a tonic moves away from center of naturally through the pentatonics, when imposed across octaves.
 The octaves of C when lined up made a pentagram.

-Music is always moving, the concept of additive color is a redundancy in music (as is in color, it’s all additive, but that is a fundamental error in long-held educatory practices.
+Music is always moving, the concept of additive color is a redundancy in music (as is in color, it’s all additive, but that is a fundamental error in long-held educational practices.

 The nature of consonance, implication, and processing music happens in fractal patterns resembling the planar scales, and all their rational modulations in tandem with harmonic one, Mountain Spring theory.

-The essentials of harmony can be extended into a collective and the simulator of music works with the cogs of all the shapes resembling features of music, especiall even sided poly hedrons
+The essentials of harmony can be extended into a collective and the simulator of music works with the cogs of all the shapes resembling features of music, especially even sided polyhedrons

 Just like light, its practical and most definable modelling revolves around the harmonic tendencies towards the essential harmonic intervals: The 4 (Sub-dominant), 1 (Tonic), and 5 (Dominant).
 These are equilateral intervals that provide insight and allow logisticians to deduce how inversions, counters, and all possible styles of conversion/modulation are achievable.